msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 = 1.2 =
 * Added the ability to receive callback logs on an email address
 * Fixed “Order Status Emails for WooCommerce” plugin detection (soon to be released)
-* Fixed “IfthenPay” link
+* Fixed “ifthenpay” link

 = 1.1 =
-* Changed plugin name and instructions to reflect the new company/gateway name “IfthenPay” instead of “Ifthen Software”
+* Changed plugin name and instructions to reflect the new company/gateway name “ifthenpay” instead of “Ifthen Software”
 * Fix: Changed textdomain calls from a variable to a string
 * Fix: Icon and banner URL now uses `plugins_url` function instead of `WP_PLUGIN_URL` constant
 * “Order Status Emails for WooCommerce” plugin integration (soon to be released, or not...)